Steps In A Misdemeanor DUI Case

 At arraignment, the defense must be informed of the nature of the charges against, as well his, the defendant’s right to counsel and trial rights.
 After the defendant enters a plea, usually, not guilty, the discovery process also begins, i.e., the prosecution must release information to the defense, such as police reports, DUI chemical test results, etc. Additionally, from here on out the defense is able to begin filing defense related motions in your case, i.e., warrantless detention and arrest or blood draw.

 Be wary of an attorney who wants you to have a signed plea form and plead you out at arraignment.
 This can lead to a finding of guilty when you may have defenses.
-The Redwood City DUI attorneys at Ahmed & Sukaram, don’t plead clients out at arraignment unless there is a specific and identifiable tactical advantage to doing so.
+The Redwood City DUI attorneys at Ahmed & Sukaram, Attorneys at Law, don’t plead clients out at arraignment unless there is a specific and identifiable tactical advantage to doing so.

 Usually, at the arraignment the DUI case is set for a pre-trial conference, wherein the D.A. and the defense lawyer get together to discuss a possible resolution of your case.
 In some counties, such as San Mateo County, the judge is involved in the pre-trial conference, whereby the court indicates a sentence based upon the plea bargain that the defense lawyer and the district attorney are able to work out.
 If no acceptable deal can be worked out at this stage of the proceedings, then the defendant’s case will likely be set or confirmed for trial.